Meet our staff...

 Berrie Colyar, PT (Physical Therapist)

 I am a homegrown Alaskan, born and raised in the beautiful city of Anchorage.
 Shortly after graduating from East Anchorage High School, I left home to pursue adventure in Seattle, WA.
 While there, I waited tables at various restaurants as I put myself through college.
 In 2012 I graduated from Lake Washington Technical College as a Certified Occupational Therapy Assistant.
 And in the spring of 2013 I returned home to Alaska.
-In 2016 I married my wife, Meg, and became the stepmom to two incredible kids, Lucy and Finn.
-In my off time you can find me roaming all the parks around town with my family and our pup, Marcus.
-We enjoy biking, hiking, fishing, and downhill skiing.
-Three years ago my family felt the pull towards foster care, and we are humbled to play a role in the healing and health of Alaskan youth in care.
+In my off time you can find me roaming all the parks around town with my pup, Marcus.
+I enjoy biking, hiking, fishing, and downhill skiing.
+Three years ago I felt the pull towards foster care, and I am humbled to play a role in the healing and health of Alaskan youth in care.
 I have spent the last 6 years working in outpatient pediatric settings, as well as, 1 year working in the Anchorage School District.
 I am consistently fulfilled in my work being a part of the growth in children and their families, always working towards A Better Tomorrow for all.
 I am proud to be a part of such a dynamic and experienced team at A Better Tomorrow, and will continuously strive to bring my passion and insights to help create a brighter future for the children and families we serve.